 Payments earmarked for the purpose of listing candidates or ballot measure committees on a slate mailer are not contributions to the committee although the payments count toward qualification as a slate mailer organization.
-See Campaign Disclosure Manual 8 for additional information about slate mailer organizations, including the required disclaimers that must be included on slate mailers.
+See Campaign Disclosure Manual 7 for additional information about slate mailer organizations, including the required disclaimers that must be included on slate mailers.

-This manual cannot address all the methods by which general purpose committees solicit funds for political purposes.
-Treasurers should contact the FPPC for specific guidance.
-Ex 1.10 - The San Francisco Greens, a general purpose committee, has solicited candidates and ballot measure committees to appear on a slate mailer the committee will produce and distribute to San Francisco voters.
+This manual cannot address all the methods by which general purpose committees solicit funds for political purposes, but the FPPC may be contacted for guidance with specific questions.
+If a general purpose committee also qualifies as a slate mailer organization, additional reporting obligations will apply.
+Quick Tip!

+Ex 1.10 -The San Francisco Greens, a general purpose committee, has solicited candidates and ballot measure committees to appear on a slate mailer the committee will produce and distribute to San Francisco voters.
 Nine different candidates pay \$1,500 for their appearance on the slate mailer.
-The committee has qualified as a slate mailer organization.
+The committee has now also qualified as a slate mailer organization.